Who operates Sea and Sky?

 Can I use information and images from this site for my project?

 The design and layout of this site is copyrighted by Sea and Sky.
 All original images on this site are copyrighted by Sea and Sky as well.
-Most of the images in the Sky section were obtained from NASA sources unless otherwise noted.
+Most of the images in the Sky section were obtained from NASA sources and are in the public domain unless otherwise noted.
 Most images in the Sea section were obtained from clipart collections that I have purchased.
-All images on this site may be freely used for personal, educational, and most non-commercial purposes.
-When using images from this site, credit should be given to the copyright holders.
-When no copyright information is available, Sea and Sky may be credited as the source.
-Use of these images for commercial products will require the permission of the copyright holder.
+The license for these clipart images belongs solely to Sea and Sky and cannot be used by anyone else.
+These copyright holder will be clearly marked next to the image.
+You must contact the copyright holder directly for permission to use the images.Some of the images on this site have been graciously provided by photographers that maintain a copyright.
+All images with a copyright will indicate the name of the copyright holder and will also contain a link to their Web site.
+All copyrights belong to the photographers and any use of their images must be cleared with the photographer directly.
+Their are no no exceptions.
+Images on this site with no copyright notice may be freely used for personal, educational, and most non-commercial purposes.
+When using these images, credit should be given to Sea and Sky as the source.
 Information contained within this site may be used for any personal, educational, and most non-commercial purposes as long as Sea and Sky is credited as the source.

 What is Sea and Sky's Privacy Policy?